With their stunning blue-grey color, the Blue Andalusian chicken is a real head-turner when it comes to appearance.

 How Many Eggs Do They Lay?

 While the Blue Laced hen is not the best brooder, they are pretty good at egg laying.
+But if you wish to hatch and raise chicks, be sure to have a chicken brooder, as it’ll help your chicks develop and grow.

 This breed also lays during the winter too – most other breeds stop laying in the cold months to conserve energy.